exercism/python/exercises/concept/ellens-alien-game/.docs/instructions.md

 Obviously, if the aliens can be hit by something, then they need to be able to detect when such a collision has occurred.
 However, collision detection algorithms can be tricky, and you do not yet know how to implement one.
-Ellen has said that she will do it later, but she would still like the `method` to appear in the `class` as a reminder to build out the functionality.
+Ellen has said that she will do it later, but she would still like the `collision_detection` method to appear in the class as a reminder to build out the functionality.
 It will need to take a variable of some kind (probably another object), but that's really all you know.
-You will need to make sure that putting in the `method` definition into the `class` doesn't cause any errors when called:
+You will need to make sure that putting the method definition into the class doesn't cause any errors when called:

 ```python
 >>> alien.collision_detection(other_object)